-Table 6 reports the difference-in-difference reduced form estimates of the effects of the reforms on mothers' cumulative earnings through month 48 after the end of maternity leave.
-Mothers exposed to higher levels of unprotected benefits lose, on average, 493 EUR in cumulative earnings over the four years after the end of maternity leave.
-Mothers exposed to longer unprotected benefits lose, on average, 662 EUR in cumulative earnings.
-Scaling the coefficients by the increase in generosity of unprotected benefits, I find that one percentage point increase in replacement rate of unprotected benefits decreases cumulative earnings by 33 EUR.
+Table 8 reports the difference-in-difference reduced form estimates of the effects of the reforms on mothers' cumulative earnings through month 48 after the end of maternity leave.
+Mothers exposed to higher levels of unemployment benefits lose, on average, 493 EUR in cumulative earnings over the four years after the end of maternity leave.
+Mothers exposed to longer unemployment benefits lose, on average, 662 EUR in cumulative earnings.
+Scaling the coefficients by the increase in generosity of unemployment benefits, I find that one percentage point increase in replacement rate of unemployment benefits decreases cumulative earnings by 33 EUR.
 On the other hand, one month increase in duration decreases cumulative earnings by 82.75 EUR.
-To compare the effects of the two reforms on cumulative earnings, Table 6 also reports the elasticity of earnings with respect to benefit levels ε_b and with respect to duration ε_B .
+To compare the effects of the two reforms on cumulative earnings, I calculate the elasticity of earnings with respect to benefit levels $\varepsilon_b = -0.03$ and with respect to duration $\varepsilon_B = -0.01$ .
 A 10% increase in benefit level decreases cumulative earnings by 0.3%, while a 10% increase in duration decreases earnings by 0.1%.